 In the last several years, the world has been rocked by historic protests, from Zucotti Park to Syntagma Square, and from the Arab Spring to the Greek Uprising.
-In Dispossession: The Performative in the Political, Judith Butler teams up Athena Athanasiou to investigate the concept of dispossession and its connections with recognition, performativity, bio-politics, protest, and relationality.
+In Dispossession: The Performative in the Political, Judith Butler and Athena Athanasiou investigate the concept of dispossession and its connections with recognition, performativity, bio-politics, protest, and relationality.
 Cody Campbell found the book to be an enjoyable read, and particularly liked the chemistry between the two authors, but worries that those looking for a more concrete analysis of dispossession and its relationship to performativity may walk away disappointed.

 Dispossession: The Performative in the Political.
 Judith Butler and Athena Athanasiou.
 Polity.
 February 2013.